Boundaries of planar graphs, via circle packings: Harmonic measure and exit time of discrete discs

-We now apply \cref{exitconewithobstacles} with $\eps', v$ and $C'$ to obtain that with probability uniformly bounded below we visit $(V \cap C') \setminus \Veuc(v,2r)$ before visiting $O'$.
-By \cref{L:chorizo}, when this event occurs the length of the last edge traversed has length at most $2c^{-1}$.
-Hence, by our choice of $\alpha$ in this last step we find ourselves in $S$ and by our choice of $\eps'$ we have not stepped outside of $C \cup \Veuc(u,r)$, as required. \end{proof}
+We now apply Lemma~\ref{exitconewithobstacles} with $\eps', v$ and $C'$ to obtain that with probability uniformly bounded below we visit $(V \cap C') \setminus\Veuc(v,2r)$ before visiting $O'$.
+By Corollary~\ref{L:chorizo}, when this event occurs the length of the last edge traversed has length at most $2c^{-1} r$.
+Hence, by our choice of $\alpha$ in this last step we find ourselves in $S$ and by our choice of $\eps'$ we have not stepped outside of $C \cup\Veuc(u,r)$, as required. \end{pf}